brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - C -

+### C2(Command and Control)
+**Definition:**
+C2 refers to the communication channel used by attackers to control infected systems remotely, send commands, and receive stolen data.

+**Example Usage:**
+The malware beaconed out to its C2 server every five minutes.

 ### Campaign Correlation
 **Definition:**
 The process of determining whether multiple cyber incidents or indicators of compromise (IoCs) are part of the same threat campaign by analyzing their shared characteristics and relationships.
 Analysts correlate malicious infrastructure, malware families, or similar tactics across incidents.